patrickkfkan/volumio-bandcamp/README.md

 ## Changelog

+0.1.2
+- Display search results by item type (configurable in plugin settings)

 0.1.1
 - Minor change to loading of translations
 - Update readme after branching from `master` for Volumio 2.x